SimoX26/SimoX26/README.md

 ### 🌱 Always leveling up
- I’m constantly learning — experimenting with new frameworks, refining patterns, and exploring best practices from both academia and industry.
+ I’m constantly learning — experimenting with new frameworks, refining patterns, and exploring best practices from university and real world.

 ### 🤝 Let’s connect